 No sooner had I assumed this essentially invisible posture than three wide men filed through the gate like fat zombie gardeners commencing their graveyard shift.
 The leading eunuch carried a shovel and a lantern, the two others holding between them a couscous sack, inside of which was an irregular and lumpy form that had to be either the lifeless body of a dead virgin, or else an entirely new and unlikely variety of couscous, one very difficult to cook and possibly unheard of for that reason.
 (Subsequent events proved the former of these suppositions to be more accurate.)
 All three moved awkwardly.
 They seemed to have borrowed work clothes from the palace grounds’ maintenance storage shed, but not in appropriate sizes.

 I heard them arguing as they passed through the gate, first over whether they should have hired a butcher to facilitate a more conveniently piecemeal transportation of their charge, and next over the best location for the intended grave.
 The leader was walking in my direction and gesticulating with the lamp.
 It threw shifting beams through the headstones; angular shadows veered over the ground below them.
 Suddenly—and perhaps irrationally—I feared my mushroom disguise would fail to fool even these small-skulled ex-men if they happened to examine it at close range and under appropriately bright illumination.

 I needn’t have worried.
 Either because they drew up short and neglected to shine their lamp in my direction, or because my ache-inducing posture achieved its intended purpose, or simply because their powers of observation were hindered by the effeminate whining in which they now engaged themselves, the three eunuchs failed to notice me.
-The leader was proposing to hide the body in the back corner of the cemetery, which he indicated with the beam of his lamp, while the others insisted they had carried their burden too far already, and proposed instead to place the grave immediately beside the gate, and, in point of fact, directly under the convenient space that they presently inhabited.
-These latter two were willing, moreover, to permit the third to shoulder the sack himself and transport it whithersoever he desired; but after fumbling in vain for a sufficiently dismissive reply, he declined, and ceded the argument by setting shovel to earth.
-Or tried to, at least: the downward jab sent a shiver up his arms without perceptibly moving the earth below the blade.
+The leader was proposing to hide the body in the back corner of the cemetery, which he indicated with the beam of his lamp, while the others insisted they had carried their burden too far already, and proposed instead to place the grave immediately beside the gate, and, in point of fact, directly under the convenient space that they presently inhabited; though they were willing, of course, to permit the first to shoulder the sack himself and transport it whithersoever he desired.
+After fumbling in vain for a sufficiently dismissive reply, he ceded the argument by setting shovel to earth.
+Or tried to: the downward jab sent a shiver up his arms without perceptibly moving the earth below the blade.

 At this time of year the ground was as hard as rock, and the eunuchs struggled mightily to make the first dent in the soil.
-My adept eyes traced the arc of the meandering moon while they took turns with their task: transient thoughts of an easy career in astrology crossed my cranium like a faintly-seen shooting star.
+My adept eyes traced the arc of the moon while they took turns with their task: transient thoughts of an easy career in astrology crossed my cranium like a faintly-seen shooting star.

 But luck was on my side.
 Discouraged by the difficulty of digging a grave in such dry ground, they stopped after removing a few handsbreadths of soil, and contented themselves with burying the body in a half-raised cairn, which would be distinctly out of place in the old graveyard as soon as day broke.
 Knowledge of their obvious error must have lurked somewhere behind their foreheads, but innate laziness dissuaded them from correcting it: after some discussion they agreed the new earthwork would blend in well enough, provided it was capped with a matching headstone.